 The MHL Consortium has today announced the updated version of the MHL connectivity spec.
-This new MHL 3.0 specification is an update to MHL 2.0, which is found in millions and millions of smartphones and tablets around the world.
+This new MHL 3.0 specification shown here in Barcelona is an update to MHL 2.0, which is found in millions and millions of smartphones and tablets around the world.
 MHL’s technology is what enables people to be able to connect their phone to their TV using a simple USB cable.
 With MHL 2.0, people could do 1080P video from their phones to their TVs, but 4K capable smartphones such as the Galaxy Note 3 were completely unable to display their 4K video content.
 Now, with the MHL 3.0 spec, there is the ability to connect a smartphone directly to a 4K TV using a USB cable and streaming 4K content straight to the TV without any lag or issues.

 We actually had an opportunity to meet with the people from MHL and get a chance to see the demo firsthand right after the announcement went public.
 Their demonstration was with a Sony Z1 smartphone and a Sony 4K TV working together to stream 4K video content from the phone straight to the TV without any lag or issues.
 The beauty of MHL is that it allows the user to not only connect their device to the TV via one cable, but it also allows for the charging of that device while it plays back through that very same cable.
 By enabling charging through the USB cable, MHL is giving users the use case scenarios that they would expect to get with a new smartphone and TV.